Meatballs and all the cheese dollops

 - In a small bowl combine tomato sauce and garlic powder (if using).
 Pour over the top of the pizza dough and using the back of a spoon spread the sauce out evenly over the dough.

-- Top the pizza with the slices of mozzarella, spacing them out evenly, then top with halved meatballs.
-Sprinkle with 1/4th tsp optional dried oregano, if desired.
+- Top the pizza with the slices of mozzarella, spacing them out evenly, then top with spoonfuls of ricotta, spacing those out evenly as well.
+Sprinkle with ¼th teaspoon optional dried oregano, if desired.
+Finally, top with the halved meatballs.

 - Bake for 16-22 minutes or until the crust has reached your preferred level of crispness and the mozzarella cheese is beginning to brown and blister.
 I find that pizzas that have a thinner topping layer take less time to bake and heavier-topped pizzas generally take a bit longer to bake so watch your pizza closely after the 16-minute mark and adjust as desired.